 Our participants too, exemplified the diversity of institutions and activities that participate in the social composition of genomics, including: a university genomics facility (Liverpool); sequencing and bioinformatics facility (TGAC); large-scale transnational research infrastructures (EBI); public repository (EBI SRA); commercial cloud computing services (Amazon); commercial data services (Eagle); large scale genome project (100,000 GP rare diseases); public health genomics.

-Three instabilities affect genomic Social Intelligence.
+Three main instabilities characterise genomic social intelligence.

-Project complexity and unpredictability
+1. Project complexity and unpredictability

 In the genomic collaboratory itself, presenters were asked to address the metrics of genomic data.
-Presentations from genomic scientists, clinical research scientists, cloud computing service provides, bioinformatics experts and social scientists displayed, amidst much technical detail, a plenitude of owerpoint slides with diagrams and diagrams concerning how sequence data matters and how different groups of people make sense of it, measure it and value it.
+Presentations from genomic scientists, clinical research scientists, cloud computing service provides, bioinformatics experts and social scientists displayed, amidst much technical detail, a plenitude of Powerpoint slides with diagrams and diagrams concerning how sequence data matters and how different groups of people make sense of it, measure it and value it.

 Projects such as the 1000 Genomes Project embody complex awareness of the form of genome sequence data, the economic and technical attributes of information infrastructures and sequencing instruments, and most importantly, the complexity of such projects as a social form of coordination often involving thousands of people.

-The variable social composition of the SI of genomics and its complexity leads to uncertainty.
+The variable social composition of the genomic social intelligence and its complexity leads to uncertainty.
 Findings depend on whose bodies are sequenced, which instruments and algorithms are used, and which reference sequence is referred to.
 Epistemically highly leveraged, the SI of genomics constantly encounters variations and differences whose significance requires careful evaluation:

 Applications and platforms … can produce substantially different results.
 Part of the problem is that the analytical tools and gene sequencing devices designed to read and process genomic information have different properties, errors, costs and read lengths.
 These result in methodological differences in terms of content, quality and scale (Neil Hall, Advanced Genomics, Liverpool U).